kadena-community/docs/docs/basics/faq.md

 ### **What is the target block time for Kadena?**

 Every chain of the 20 braided chains has a new block on average 30 seconds in between.
 Total is 20 blocks every 30 seconds.
-Which translates to 1.5 seconds theoretical blocktime.
+Which translates to 1.5 seconds theoretical block time.

 ### **What are the block rewards?**